Danylo-Dubinin/formal_langs/readme.md

 This project was started as an academic research in my university and still slooowly is beign developed and maintained.
 It icludes my thesis and presentation together with all the code.
-Originally based on [the work by Jaime Rangel-Mondragón](http://library.wolfram.com/infocenter/MathSource/892/), updated and improved.
+Originally based on [a work by Jaime Rangel-Mondragón](http://library.wolfram.com/infocenter/MathSource/892/), updated and improved.
 Currently the interfaces and code comments are in ukrainian.